rzhilkibaev/maven-it-with-docker/README.md

  6. destroy the VM (skipped on Linux)

 When the build is executed first time it will download VM/images.
 Subsequent executions take a lot less time.

+# How to debug test
+## Full maven build debugging
+    mvn -Dmaven.failsafe.debug clean verify
+This will make Maven pause the build right before the tests until you establish a debugging session on port `5005`.
+More details can be found on [Maven Failsafe Plugin page](https://maven.apache.org/surefire/maven-failsafe-plugin/examples/debugging.html)
+## Quick debugging
+You can also run the containers yourself and debug the tests from you IDE as you would any simple unit tests.
+For example `MongoDbServiceStartupLogIT` test needs a mongodb service.
+Run

+    $ docker run -p 27017:27017 mongo:3.2.6
+ Then just run the test from your IDE as it if was a vanilla unit test.

+# Troubleshooting
+If you cannot start a VM [enable virtualization in your BIOS settings](http://askubuntu.com/a/256853).